-When the respective combo port is connected to a network, the Link/Act LED light is on.
-When the LED is blinking, the respective combo port is transmitting or receiving data on a network.
+On When the Link/Act LED light is on, the respective port is successfully connected to a 1000Mbps Gigabit Ethernet network.
+Blinking When the Link/Act LED is blinking, the port is transmitting or receiving data on the Ethernet network.
 Off No link.